Montag, 4. Januar 2021

 Package names can be false friends, too, as (linux|kernel)-headers show

-TLDR: The `kernel-headers` packages in Fedora, RHEL, or CentOS do not carry the files you get in Debian based distros by installing the package `linux-headers-$(uname -r)`.
+TLDR: The `kernel-headers` packages in Fedora, RHEL, or CentOS do not carry the files you get by installing `linux-headers-$(uname -r)` on Debian based distros.
 If you want to build add-on modules for the kernels in Fedora, RHEL, or CentOS, you need to install `kernel-devel` instead.
 Fun fact: I consider both approaches to package naming flawed.

 False friends